LFilipePacheco/LFilipePacheco/README.md

   Portugal — INE, 2010), for coordinating the Agricultural Census in the Entre Douro e Minho region

-Member of the Portuguese Order of Engineers (*Ordem dos Engenheiros*), Senior Engineer qualification; internship supervisor appointed by the College of Agronomy and member of the Order's Expert Panel.
-Certified Professional Data Scientist (DataCamp).
+Senior Engineer and member of the Portuguese Order of Engineers (Ordem dos Engenheiros).
+Internship supervisor appointed by the College of Agronomic Engineering and member of the Order’s Expert Panel.
+Member of the Portuguese Association for Data Science and Artificial Intelligence.
+DataCamp Certified Professional Data Scientist.

 ## 🛠️ Tech stack